sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/05-install-arch.md

 ## YubiKey Full Disk Encryption
 Next step is to copy the [yubikey-full-disk-encryption](https://github.com/agherzan/yubikey-full-disk-encryption) folder to the `/mnt` folder because it will be installed later.
 The YubiKey challenge is stored in a file to make it available inside the new system.
 More on that later.
+Replace `[Your YubiKey password]` with your YubiKey password.

 ```
 cp -r yubikey-full-disk-encryption /mnt/home/